HOW TO SPOT CONTROLLING BEHAVIORS IN NARCISSISTS?

-Narcissists are individuals characterized by an inflated sense of self-importance, a deep need for admiration, and a lack of empathy toward others.
-They often exhibit grandiosity, arrogance, and entitlement, believing they are special and deserving of extraordinary treatment.
-Narcissists may exploit others for their gain and struggle with criticism or perceived threats to their self-esteem.
+Narcissists have an inflated sense of self-importance, a deep need for admiration, and a lack of empathy.
+They often exhibit grandiosity, arrogance, and entitlement, believing they are unique and deserving of extraordinary treatment.
+They struggle with criticism and perceive it as a threat to their self-esteem.
+Narcissists create toxic relationships as they exploit others for their gain and expect to be praised repeatedly without reciprocation.

 WHAT ARE CONTROLLING BEHAVIOURS?